lsu-ddem/intro-to-esports/content/1-Imagery/5_Lesson_5/_index.en.md

 -   Empathy

--   Creativity vs catharsis “be soft on the people hard on the problem”
+-   Creativity vs Catharsis “be soft on the people hard on the problem”

 ## Relevance/Rationale: